 Strategic planning is being done to look into the determinants of successes and failures.
 And to recalibrate strategies and action plans.

-We just bade goodbye to 2016 and celebrated the coming of 2017.
-Most of us are looking forward to a better year, but the question is, what can we do to make 2017 better than 2016?
+We just bade goodbye to the old year and celebrated the coming of a new year.
+Most of us are looking forward to a better year, but the question is, what can we do to make the new year better than the last?

 “Who we are today is a product of our choices yesterday, and if we do not like our present standing, we must change our choices and actions today, to expect a better tomorrow.”